 Cleaning and Care of Dry Skin

-* Make sure the cleansing preparations are made up of mild cleansing complexes with re-oiling agents that remove fat-soluble (lipophilic) dirt particles.
+Make sure the cleansing preparations are made up of mild cleansing complexes with re-oiling agents that remove fat-soluble (lipophilic) dirt particles.

-* The cleansing substances’ supply of lipids should promote and ensure an intensive replenishing of skin oils.
+The cleansing substances’ supply of lipids should promote and ensure an intensive replenishing of skin oils.

 Choosing Skin Care Products for Dry Skin

-* Choose skincare products that protect the skin from damaging environmental influences such as dryness and colds.
-Where the skin condition has been disturbed, choose skincare products that contain moisturizing agents and substance that will help normalize the skin, heal it and prevent diseases.
-For example, as a Vitamin B derivative, Dexpanthenol is said to enhance wound healing and cell-formation.
+Choose skin care products that protect the skin from damaging environmental influences such as dryness and colds.
+Where the skin condition has been disturbed, choose skin care products that contain moisturizing against and substances that will help normalize the skin, heal it, and prevent diseases.
+For example, a vitamin B derivative, Dexpanthenol, is said to enhance wound-healing and cell-formation.

-* Those with especially sensitive-skin or skin affected by neurodermatitis should choose skincare products suitable for deodorant-intolerant skin.
+Those with especially sensitive skin or skin affected by neuro-dermatitis should choose skin care products suitable for deodorant-intolerant skin.

 The skin care products’ efficacy should have been objectively and comprehensively evaluated and then confirmed in clinical studies.